privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Signals about client device.
     // Copied from Auction Config in SellerFrontEnd service. oneof DeviceSignals {
-      // A JSON object constructed by Android containing contextual
+      // A JSON string constructed by Android containing contextual
       // information that SDK or app knows about and that adtech's bidding
       // code can ingest.
-      google.protobuf.Struct android_signals = 5;
+      // The serialized string can be deserialized to a JSON object. string android_signals = 5;

-      // A JSON object constructed by the browser, containing information that
+      // A JSON string constructed by the browser, containing information that
-      // the browser knows about and that adtech's bidding code can ingest. google.protobuf.Struct browser_signals = 6;
+      // the browser knows about and that adtech's bidding code can ingest.
+      // The serialized string can be deserialized to a JSON object. string browser_signals = 6;
     }
   }